A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Abstract

 \section{Abstract}

 The power of quantum sensing rests on its ultimate precision limit, quantified by the quantum Cram\'er-Rao bound (QCRB), which can surpass classical bounds.
-In multi-parameter estimation, the QCRB is not always saturated as the quantum nature of associated observables may lead to their incompatibility.
-Here we explore the precision limits of multi-parameter estimation through the lens of quantum geometry, enabling us to experimentally evaluate the QCRB via quantum geometry measurements.
+In multi-parameter estimation, the QCRB is not always saturated, as the quantum nature of associated observables may lead to their incompatibility.
+Here, we explore the precision limits of multi-parameter estimation through the lens of quantum geometry, enabling the experimental evaluation of the QCRB via quantum geometry measurements.
 Focusing on two- and three-parameter estimation, we elucidate how fundamental quantum uncertainty principles prevent the saturation of the bound.
-By linking a metric of ``quantumness'' to the system geometric properties, we investigate and experimentally extract the attainable QCRB for three-parameter estimations.
+By linking a metric of ``quantumness'' to the system's geometric properties, we investigate and experimentally extract the attainable QCRB for three-parameter estimations.

 \end{CJK*}